 In this remote valley of limestone mountains, the wind blows through the reed flowers that intertwine into a silk line like fine white hair, creating a uniquely charming and photographic landscape.
 From the “dragon stairway”, the sacred temple peeks out from under the old trees while behind you the expansive “moat” below is framed by rugged limestone karsts and tilled fields where buffalo still come to play.

-According to a present day guard, the road to the temple used to be very difficult and only a few people were willing to climb through the mountain trail to the small temple that worshiped Saint Nguyen Minh Khong.
-It wasn’t until historians came here to survey that they realized this was where King Đinh began his career.
+According to a present day guard, the road to the temple used to be very difficult and only a few people were willing to climb up and down the treacherous mountain trail to the small temple that worshiped both Saint Nguyen Minh Khong.
+It wasn’t until historians came here to survey that they realized this was where King Đinh began his career and spread the word.
+Nowadays, it is debatable about who is more revered in Vietnamese ancestry – King Dinh Tien Hoang or Ly Quoc Su – so it is entirely fitting that both have back to back pagodas in this isolated and most revered valley.

 Note